-A native of the Shenandoah Valley in Virginia, Bill has lived on the Outer Banks of North Carolina since 1991.
+Bill was raised on a farm in the heart of the Shenandoah Valley in the town of Mt.
+Jackson.
 Cultivating his love of music early he played violin in his elementary school orchestra.
 By high school, he was performing in choir and marching band and had started his first band for hire the "Buck Hill Express".
 With "BHE" he played dances and local clubs up and down the Shenandoah from Winchester to Harrisonburg and started writing his own music.
 Bill continued his education, earning a Bachelors degree in Arts Management with a minor in Music, Theatre & Business from Ferrum College .